suckatrash/p9-admin/README.rst

 This is used to administer Puppet's internal Platform9 environment.
 It requires admin access.

-For installation information, see the “Installing” section at bottom.
+For installation information, see the “Installing and upgrading” section at bottom.
+If you want to work on this tool itself, see the “Developing” section.

 Common tasks